Maid to Order (1931 film)

 Maid to Order is a 1931 American comedy crime film directed by Elmer Clifton from a story by Doris Dembow and A. J. L. Parsons.
 The film featured songs from Jack Stone, Fred Thompson and George Beauchamp.
 Julian Eltinge, who plays the lead role, was a well-known female impersonator.

-Premise
+Plot

 Detective Julian Eltinge is enlisted by the police to capture diamond smugglers.
 After the gang's European connection is arrested by Scotland Yard, the detective impersonates her, taking a job at a New York nightclub.